icecubenz-open-mage/magerun-addons/README.md

 There are a few options.
 You can check out the different options in the [MageRun docs](http://magerun.net/introducting-the-new-n98-magerun-module-system/).

-Here's the easiest:

-1. Create ~/.n98-magerun/modules/ if it doesn't already exist.

-        mkdir -p ~/.n98-magerun/modules/

-2. Clone the magerun-addons repository in there

-        cd ~/.n98-magerun/modules/
-        git clone git@github.com:kalenjordan/magerun-addons.git

-3. It should be installed.
-To see that it was installed, check to see if one of the new commands is in there, like `diff:files`.

-        mr diff:files
+Assuming you're running OpenMage and using composer + `magento-hackathon/magento-composer-installer` the easiest way is:

+` composer require icecube/magerun-addons`

 Commands
 --------

 ### Bust Frontend Browser Caches ###

 This command modifies the skin and js base URLs with a timestamp-specific URL, so that browsers will pull down fresh CSS and JS.

     $ mr design:refresh

 It's intended to be used in conjunction with a web server rewrite rule that will rewrite, for example:

     /<timestamp>/skin/...

 to

     /skin/...

 Note: I should mention that the URL parsing to generate the URLs needs work.
 It supports either a URL ending in .com or a URL relative to the base (.e.g. {{base_url}}skin).

 ### Create dummy order ###